codelibs/elasticsearch-river-web/README.md

 ### Rewrite a property value by Script

-River Web allows you to rewrite crawled data by [Elasticsearch's scripting](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html).
+River Web allows you to rewrite crawled data by Java's ScriptEngine.
-The default script language is Groovy.
+"javascript" is available.
 In "properties" object, put "script" value to a property you want to rewrite.

     ...